High Level Architecture: Enumerated Datatypes Table

 The purpose of the enumerated datatypes table is to describe data elements that can take on a finite discrete set of values.
 One predefined enumerated datatype is provided in the standard: HLAboolean.
 It is common to include user defined enumerated datatypes in a FOM.

 Array Datatypes Table

 The purpose of the enumerated datatypes table is to describe arrays of data elements (simple, enumerated, arrays, fixed records or variant records).
 A number of predefined simple datatypes are provided in the HLA standard: HLAASCIIstring, HLAunicodeString, HLAopaqueData and HLAtoken.
 It is common to include user defined array datatypes in a FOM.

 Fixed Record Datatypes Table

 The purpose of the fixed record datatypes table is to describe records with a fixed set of data elements (simple, enumerated, arrays, fixed records or variant records).
-It is common to include user defined simple datatypes in a FOM.
-No predefined simple datatypes are provided in the HLA standard.

 Variant Record Datatypes Table

+The purpose of the variant record datatypes table is to describe records that may contain different, predefined sets of data elements.
+The different sets are called Alternatives.
+Which alternative that applies for a given variant record is indicated by a data element called the Discriminant.